 J. C. Curry of North Carolina con-gratulated the convention upon the fact that it had been subjected to a baptism of patriotism, and upon the fact that the banner of silver in the states had not been trailed in the dust.
-States had not been trailed in the dust.

-Not a standard, he said, had been

-lowered or placed in jeopardy.
-There

-were cries of "Name your candidate"

-from several parts of the hall.
-He

-concluded by placing in nomination

-"The man honored by all the people,

-that just judge and high minded

-Democrat, Judge Walter Clark of the

-supreme court of North Carolina." supreme court of North Carolina."
+Not a standard, he said, had been lowered or placed in jeopardy.
+There were cries of "Name your candidate" from several parts of the hall.
+He concluded by placing in nomination "The man honored by all the people, that just judge and high minded Democrat, Judge Walter Clark of the supreme court of North Carolina."
 The North Carolina state delegation gave great applause.
-TOM JOHNSON LAUDS FITHIAN.

-Ex-Congressman Tom L. Johnson, the free trade millionaire of Cleveland, appeared next and there was a cordial demonstration which was repeated when Congressman Richardson of Tennessee, in introducing him, referred to their services in the House together and to the fact that Mr. Johnson, though a steel rail manufacturer, advocated placing rails on the free list.
+TON JOHNSON LAUDS FITHIAN.
+Ex-Congressman Tom L. Johnson, the free trade millionaire of Cleveland, appeared next and there was a cordial demonstration which was repeated when Congressman Richardson of Tennessee, in introducing him, referred to their services in the Housetogether and to the fact that Mr. Johnson, though a steel rail manufacturer, advocated placing rails on the free list.

 Mr. Johnson nominated ex-Congressman George W. Fithian of Illinois.
 He had seen service in the cause, Mr. Johnson said, and he had proved true.
-He was not wealthy, but the cause was one of the common people and a rich man was not desirable.
+He was not wealthy, but the causewas one of the common people and a rich man was not desirable.
 It was the cause of humanity.
 If the fight was to be money against men, money would be all on the one side.
-"I do not helieve in free galver," soid he not believe in free silver," said he, "but I believe that this is a great movement in the interest of humanity and therefore I am with you."
+"I donot believe in free silver," said he, "but I believe that this is a great movement in the interest of humanity and therefore I am with you."

-W. A. Miller of Oregon, a spectacled scholarly looking gentleman, presented the name of Ex-Governor Pennoyer of Oregon as one who could se-cure for the ticket the united vote of the laboring men.
+W. A. Miller of Oregon, a spectacled scholarly looking gentleman, pre-sented the name of Ex-Governor Pennoyer of Oregon as one who could secure for the ticket the united vote of the laboring men.